― Advertisement ―

 2. Allergic reactions: People who have previously experienced allergies to Solanaceae plants like tomatoes, potatoes, and eggplants may be more prone to experiencing an allergic reaction to bittersweet nightshade.

 3. Drug interactions: Bittersweet nightshade may increase the risk of bleeding when used in combination with anticoagulants, antiplatelet medicines, and nonsteroidal anti-inflammatory drugs (NSAIDs).
-Furthermore, the plant may impair the metabolism and absorption of other medications, including antibiotics and antifungal agents, reducing their therapeutic efficacy (Rai et al., 2011).
+Furthermore, the plant may impair the and absorption of other medications, including antibiotics and antifungal agents, reducing their therapeutic efficacy (Rai et al., 2011).

 Headache issue.